sbettid/bot_interpreter/README.md

 ![Graphical representation of the tree](examples/tree_test.jpg)

-A tree that can be used as input can be generated and exported using the complementary software for the creation of decision tree starting from a dataset, always part of the thesis, that can be found [at this address](https://gitlab.inf.unibz.it/Davide.Sbetti/customj48);
+A tree that can be used as input can be generated and exported using the complementary software for the creation of decision trees starting from a dataset, always part of the thesis, that can be found [at this address](https://gitlab.inf.unibz.it/Davide.Sbetti/customj48);

 The tree JSON specification can be provided using STDIN after the software has been launched, or as a file parameter (related examples available in the [Usage section](#usage)).